 I think it’s easy to write them off as a particularly unenlightened, archaic clique of religious leaders who completely missed the boat when God became man and walked among them.
 I also think it’s dangerous for us to dismiss them so offhandedly.

 Pharisees weren’t the only religious leaders in the First Century.
-The Sadducees were the other “party” of religious leaders in that time.
+The Sadducees were another “party” of religious leaders in that time.
 Like Democrats and Republicans today, the two groups were in conflict with each other over politics and theology.
+There were also Zealots and Essenes who were more on the fringes.

 The Sadducees were more elite and upper class than the Pharisees.
 They were also more conservative, at least in the sense of recognizing only the written Torah, rejecting the “oral Torah” (along with the Prophets and the idea of resurrection of the dead).

 The Pharisees were more trusted by common folks.
-While the Sadducees incorporated the influence of Greek culture and thought, the Pharisees opposed it, remaining more “pure”, emphasizing Mosaic Law alone.
+While the Sadducees incorporated and settled into Greek culture and thought, the Pharisees opposed it, remaining more “pure”, emphasizing Mosaic Law alone.

 The word, Pharisee, means “set apart, separated”.
-Though we know of no Sadducees who followed Jesus, more than a few Pharisees were believers, including Nicodemus (John 3:2), Joseph of Arimathea (John 19:38), an unknown number of “those of the party of the Pharisees who believed” (Acts 15:5), and Paul, of course.
+Though I am not aware of any Sadducees who followed Jesus, more than a few Pharisees were believers, including Nicodemus (John 3:2), Joseph of Arimathea (John 19:38), an unknown number of “those of the party of the Pharisees who believed” (Acts 15:5).
+Paul, of course, was also a Pharisee.

-The Pharisees were the trusted religious leaders of the common people, and they had the most interaction with Jesus, perhaps, because they interacted more with the common people than did the Sadducees.
+The Pharisees were the trusted religious leaders of the common people.
+They had the most interaction with Jesus, perhaps, because they interacted more with the common people than did the Sadducees.
 The Sadducees were more politically aligned with the Romans and enjoyed more privilege and position.

 The Pharisees, as I have come to see them, are a lot like many of our religious leaders today.
 They were earnest in their effort to remain true to the Mosaic teachings, to honor God and to live lives devoted to God.

 They were also misguided, of course.
 They missed the proverbial forest for the trees.
-God became man and walked among them, and they didn’t recognize Him.
+God became man and walked among them, and most of them didn’t recognize Him.
 They clung too tightly to their ideas of who the Messiah would be and what he would be like – they clung too tightly to their doctrines – to recognize the Messiah when he showed up.

 In this tendency to cling to traditional ideas, to be dogmatic about doctrine, to focus too much on particulars and, thereby, miss the big picture, I see possible parallels to the Christian world of today.
-I don’t claim to know exactly how that parallel applies, but I think we need to take that possibility seriously.
+I don’t claim to know exactly how that parallel applies, but I think we need to take seriously the idea that we have Pharisees among us (and have Pharisaic tendencies in all of us).

-I think the Pharisees are much more like us than we care to admit or consider.
+I think it’s dangerous to assume that we are not like the Pharisees today.
+The Pharisees are much more like us than we care to admit or consider.
 Most devout believers are more in danger of being a “Pharisee” than a heathen, for instance.
 If we are going to fall into error, it will likely be on the side of the Pharisees.

 The Pharisees weren’t necessarily wrong (or weren’t all wrong) in their theology.
 It was more in the application.
 They focused on the letter of the Law, but they failed to understand its “spirit”.
 They focused more on how they appeared to others than how God saw them.

 They knew their Scripture.
-They knew that the Messiah would come from Bethlehem, from the house of David, so they rejected Jesus because he was from Nazareth.
+They knew that the Messiah would come from Bethlehem and from the house of David, so they rejected Jesus because he appeared to be from Nazareth.
 They “knew” nothing good came from Nazareth (more of a cultural reality), but they failed to keep an open mind.
-If they had, they would have discovered that Jesus did come from David’s line and had ties to Bethlehem.
+If they had done a little research, they would have discovered that Jesus did come from David’s line and from Bethlehem.

 Dogmatic thinking that “locks in” certain interpretations of Scripture and the expectations that grow out them is as much a danger for us today as it was for the Pharisees in the First Century.

-The Pharisees were very much concerned about making sure people behaved in certain ways that were acceptable and were quick to denounce actions that were out of step.
-They also tried hard to conform their own actions to those expectations.
-In doing this, they were focusing on outward appearances.
+The Pharisees were concerned about instructed people to behave in certain ways, and they were quick to denounce actions that were out of step.
+They tried hard to conform their own actions to those expectations.
+In doing this, however, they were focusing on outward appearances.

-Jesus challenged them in their assumptions, their traditions, their dogmatic adherence to their theology and doctrines and in their practices:
+Jesus challenged them in their assumptions, their traditions, their dogmatic adherence to theology and doctrines they held, and in their practices:

 This reminds me of the faith and works tension that we wrestle with as modern Christians.
-We should know, better than the First Century Pharisees did, that we are not saved by our outward actions.
-We are not saved by merit, by our own efforts.
-We are saved by grace alone, which we perceive by faith.
+We should know better than the First Century Pharisees did that we are not saved by our outward actions.
+We are not saved by our merit or our own efforts.
+We are saved by grace alone, which we perceive and embrace by faith.

 Yet, we have the tension that faith without works is dead.
 A tree is known by its fruit.
 We also care deeply how other people perceive us.
 We have no less pressure to conform our actions to expectations than they did.
 How, then, should we live?

 Though we ought to know better, we have just as much pressure to “cleanse the outside”, while neglecting “the inside” as the Pharisees did.
-Just because we know that our salvation comes by grace, and not by “works”, doesn’t mean that are exempt from the error of the Pharisees.
+Just because we know that our salvation comes by grace, and not by “works”, doesn’t mean that we are exempt from the leaven (error) of the Pharisees.

-We “know” how Christians are supposed to act, and we get pretty good at maintaining those appearances, even as turmoil, doubt, and sin whirl within.
-The trend toward “authenticity” is reaction to that tendency.
-For many, however, “authenticity” results in walking away from the faith altogether.
+We “know” how Christians are supposed to act, and we get pretty good at maintaining those appearances, even as chaos, doubt, and sin whirl within.
+The trend toward “authenticity” is a reaction to that tendency.
+For many, however, “authenticity” results in walking away from the faith altogether, or it becomes a new form of legalism with new behavior expectations replacing the old ones.

-Others see the disconnection.
-They see the ethical standards Christians espouse and promote, and they see the hypocrisy or Christians who fail to take those standards seriously and fail to live up to them.
-The failure of the actions of Christians (the fruit) to line up with the standards of God (the tree), is justification used by many to reject Jesus and the Church.
+Many critics see the disconnection.
+They see the ethical standards Christians espouse and promote, and they see the hypocrisy of Christians who fail to live up to them.
+The failure of the actions of Christians (the fruit) to line up with the standards of God (the tree) is justification used by many to reject the Church (and Jesus with it).

 We also have the additional danger of coasting on our faith in the grace God gives us.
 “Once saved, always saved” is a commonly used axiom that leads many to neglect what is going on inside (and outside) the cup!